roaminggamer/thranduil/README.md

 ## Introduction

-For this example we'll create a button object at position (10, 10) with width/height (90, 90)
+For this example we'll create a button object at position `(10, 10)` with width/height `(90, 90)`:

 ```lua
 button = UI.Button(10, 10, 90, 90)
 ```

 This object can then be updated via `button:update(dt)` and it will automatically have its attributes changed as the user hovers, selects or presses it.
 Calling `button:draw()` won't do anything because by default all UI elements don't have a draw function defined.
+The user of this library is then tasked with defining the button's draw function and using its attributes to change how the button looks.
+For convenience a few [themes](#themes) were created, though.

 ```lua
 button.draw = function(self)